Research Data and Records Management

 • ensuring that any requirements in relation to research data and records management placed on their research by funding bodies or regulatory agencies or under the terms of a research contract with the University are also met.

-9. The University is responsible for:
+10. The University is responsible for:

 • providing access to services and facilities for the storage, backup, deposit and retention of research data and records that allow researchers to meet their requirements under this policy and those of the funders of their research;

-• providing researchers with access to training, support and advice in research data and records management; and
+• providing researchers with access to training, support and advice in research data and records management;

-• providing the necessary resources to those operational units charged with the provision of these services, facilities and training.
+• providing the necessary resources to those operational units charged with the provision of these services, facilities and training;

-10. The University Research Committee is responsible for guiding the development and updating of this policy.
+11. The University Research Committee is responsible for guiding the development and updating of this policy.

 Notes: